hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 }
 ```

 - `recipient_key` is optional.
 When specified only return status related to that recipient key.
 This allows the _Recipient_ to discover if any messages are in the queue that were sent to a specific key.
+You can find more details about `recipient_key` and how it's managed in [0211-route-coordination](https://github.com/hyperledger/aries-rfcs/blob/master/features/0211-route-coordination/README.md).

 ### Status